 Naturally, I followed up by sending more cuttoons video to Bill.
 He replied back “I’m not really into cuttoons, so no cuttoons.”

+Things were quite confusing.
 No cuttoons, when exactly ten minutes ago, Bill clearly mentioned cuttoons.

 My first thought was: Bill mistook another animation style for cuttoons, or Bill had a hard time to learn the difference between types of animated videos I just sent him.